 Shift+select the sequence of features as shown.
 Right-click and select Add to New Folder, naming the folder Bulkhead_1 Folder.

-If this procedure is used throughout the FeatureManager design tree it will significantly shorten the length.
+If this procedure is used throughout the FeatureManager design tree it will significantly shorten the length of the tree.

 Map for Structural Member Types and Trim/Extend